marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 params.env_path = "$projectDir/env.yml"
 ```

-- These constants are the paths to various directories in our workflow, so if we ever want to change the location of the outputs, for example, we only need to change it in one place
-  - In Nextflow, strings can be stored with either double or single quotes, but the former allows interpolation of the `projectDir` variable marked with the dollar sign
-  - (`projectDir` is a convenience variable which is available in every Nextflow runtime environment that corresponds to the directory of the main script)
+These constants are the paths to various directories in our workflow, so if we ever want to change the location of the outputs, for example, we only need to change it in one place.
+In Nextflow, strings can be stored with either double or single quotes, but the former allows interpolation of the `projectDir` variable marked with the dollar sign. (`projectDir` is a convenience variable which is available in every Nextflow runtime environment that corresponds to the directory of the main script.)

-- With the constants out of the way, let's define our first Nextflow process, which will run the `remove_pg.py` script on an input file to remove the Project Gutenberg header and footer
+With the constants out of the way, let's define our first Nextflow process, which will run the `remove_pg.py` script on an input file to remove the Project Gutenberg header and footer.

 ```java
 process remove_pg {